AgampreetKaur/policy_rag/README.md

 ### 2. Retrieval-Augmented Generation (RAG)

 - Relevant document chunks are retrieved based on the user query
-- Retrieved context is provided to Gemini
+- Retrieved context is provided to Grok
 - Responses are generated using only the retrieved information

 ### 3. Multi-Agent Analysis